breaded-fish/CISC3115_Final_Exam/README.md

 # CISC3115_Final_Exam

 ## Summary
-This program was created a final exam for CISC3115.
+This program was created as a final exam for CISC3115.
 The gist of this program was a theoretical full bank account program.
 The main purpose of writing this program was to implement all the concepts of Java within the course into a big program.

 ## How to run
 To run this code you must have all Java files and the two text files.